 - Make sure you have their full legal name, date of birth, and Social Security number.

 - Use Equifax, Experian, and TransUnion to submit online request forms.

-Each invoice you produce should outline your products or services sold.
-You also should include the cost of those products or services, as well as the due date of the payment.
+As a part of your AR process, each invoice you produce should outline your products or services sold.
+You should also include the cost of those products or services, as well as the due date of the payment.
 After you have these components, you’ll want to continue improving your invoices by: